MaxMahem/php-X937/README.md

 To Do
 -----
 * File Writing Support
-  * Ability to Generate Dummy Records
+  * Ability to Generate Dummy Record
 * Perform automated IQA on image files.
 * Increased coverage of fields with predefined values (~50% coverage, 114/272).
 * Cash Letter, Bundle, and Check sub-types (composite of X937File probably)